4 ways Apple bolsters your privacy on iOS 15: Siri, Mail and more

-As expected, Apple took steps to bolster its privacy credentials at WWDC 2021, announcing a slew of new privacy changes that will affect popular iPhone apps and services.
-If you're like me -- one of the billion-plus people in this world who use an iPhone -- then I'd say it's worth getting a head start on the slew of new privacy updates coming to your iPhone (and iPads) hopefully sometime in the fall, with Apple's latest mobile software iOS 15.
+As expected, Apple took steps to bolster its privacy credentials at WWDC 2021, announcing a slew of changes that will affect popular iPhone apps and services.
+If you're like me -- one of the billion-plus people that use an iPhone -- then I'd say it's worth getting a head start on the slew of new privacy updates coming to your iPhone (and iPads) hopefully sometime in the fall, with Apple's latest mobile software iOS 15.
 The public beta is has already however, so if you're comfortable with potential bugs, you can go ahead and download iOS 15 right now.

 Read more: iOS beta on iPhone: 3 things you absolutely need to know before you install